 The Lennon Wall

-The Lennon Wall, or John Lennon Wall, is a symbolic burial site for the artist that was crafted by the youth of Prague in 1980, after Lennon was murdered.
-Covered in Lennon-inspired graffiti, lyrics from Beatles songs and designs relating to local and global causes, the wall symbolises freedom of speech and non-violent resistance of the Czech youth.
-Whether a Lennon fan or not, this giant artwork is a must see.
+The Lennon Wall, or John Lennon Wall, is a symbolic burial site for the artist that was crafted by the youth of Prague in 1980 after Lennon was murdered.
+Covered in Lennon-inspired graffiti, lyrics from Beatles songs and designs relating to local and global causes, the wall symbolises freedom of speech and the non-violent resistance of the Czech youth.
+Whether one is a Lennon fan or not, this giant artwork is a must-see.

-With Naplavka meaning ‘on the embankment’, this farmers market is situated just there, on the bank of the Vltava River.
+With Náplavka meaning ‘on the embankment’, this farmers market is situated just there, on the bank of the Vltava River.
 Running every Saturday throughout the year, this market is popular with locals and visitors alike.
-Expats can get a true taste of Prague at this market, as food stores sell local delicacies, baked goods and fresh produce, as well as homemade pottery and crafts.
+Expats can get an authentic taste of Prague at this market, as food stores sell local delicacies, baked goods and fresh produce, as well as homemade pottery and crafts.
 Stopping by this market is a great way to enjoy a relaxed atmosphere while getting a sense of the local culture in Prague.

 Prague Puppet Shows

-Puppet theatre has a long history in the Czech Republic and is a great way for expats to experience some Czech culture and tradition.
-They can watch a puppet show in either the National Marionette Theatre or the Theatre Spejbla & Hurvinek in Prague.
-With puppet shows happening throughout the year, this is a great activity for the whole family to enjoy.
+Puppet theatre has a long history in the Czech Republic and is a superlative way for expats to experience some Czech culture and tradition.
+They can watch a puppet show in either the National Marionette Theatre or the Theatre Spejbla and Hurvínek in Prague.
+With puppet shows happening throughout the year, this is an ideal activity for the whole family to enjoy.

-Expats wanting to spend a peaceful afternoon in nature need look no further than Petrin park.
-Secluded gardens and winding pathways lead up to the summit of Petrin hill, where expats can enjoy panoramic views of the city from Petrin Tower, built as a lookout tower in 1891, which resembles France’s Eiffel Tower.
+Expats wanting to spend a peaceful afternoon in nature needn't look further than Petřín Gardens.
+Secluded gardens and winding pathways lead up to the summit of Petřín Hill, where expats can enjoy panoramic views of the city from Petřín Tower, built as a lookout tower in 1891, which resembles France’s Eiffel Tower.
 Those not wanting to walk up the steep slopes of the hill can take the funicular to the foot of the tower.
-The park also boasts the Štefánik Observatory with its astronomy exhibition, as well as the Strahov Monastery which houses an ornate library and a centuries-old brewery.
+The park also boasts the Štefánik Observatory with its astronomy exhibition, as well as the Strahov Monastery, which houses an ornate library and a centuries-old brewery.

 ►See Moving to Prague, for more information about life in the city.